larathompson/breakthrough-python/README.md

 # Tasks

 Take a look through the code and see if you can understand how it works.
 Then, try to complete some of the tasks below.
 Also feel free to make any other changes you would like!
+Remember - this is your project and a bit of an experimnent - try things out and see what happens and getting stuck is all part of the process!

 ## Home page

 1. Can you edit the text on the homepage?
 2. Can you add an image to the homepage?
 3. Can you change the colour of the font?
+4. Can you add a border?

 ## Blog page